 Water

 You will find the fill station for your trailer across from the Owen Point Trail.
-Unfortunately, there is only one.

 There are also plenty of drinking water taps at pretty close intervals located in all eight campground loops, as well as in the day-use areas.